jozefg/drafts/quotients.markdown

       ————————————————————————————————————————————————————————————————————
                           Γ ⊢ A ‌// E ≡ A' // E'

-In English, two quotients are equal when the types and there quotients are equal.
+In English, two quotients are equal when the types and their quotienting relations are equal.

      Γ, u : x ≡ y ∈ (A // E), v :  ∥ x E y ∥, Δ[u] ⊢ C [u]
      ———————————————————————————————————————————————————–